-We are building a more connected community of volunteers and philanthropists by connecting community members to ways they can give back that are meaningful to them.
-We are expanding volunteer opportunities, fostering collaboration across generations, and connecting individuals to the right engagement groups that empower them to make a meaningful difference in our community.
-ACCOUNTABILITY In charting a course for 2030, we recognize the paramount importance of holding ourselves accountable internally and externally.
+In charting a course for 2030, we recognize the paramount importance of holding ourselves accountable internally and externally.
 Internally, we have a core value of "Own it."
 We research best practices, hire innovative changemakers, and build a culture of trust.
 Externally, we are unwavering in our commitment to transparent reporting, sharing our journey, and holding ourselves and our partners accountable to the community we serve.
 We believe that accountability is not just a principle but a promise, and we are resolute in our pursuit of a better way to achieve our vision for a brighter future.

+COMMUNITY-LED INVESTING

-COMMUNITY-LED INVESTING Our grantmaking process goes beyond traditional philanthropy by embracing a community-led approach.
+Our grantmaking process goes beyond traditional philanthropy by embracing a community-led approach.
 Community volunteers will continue to evaluate applications and recommend investments.
-Those volunteers will reflect the geographic and demographic diversity of our footprint, and bring an intentional array of lived and professional expertise related to our impact priorities.
+Those volunteers will reflect the geographic and demographic makeup of our footprint, and bring an intentional array of lived and professional expertise related to our impact priorities.
 Our team will guide, facilitate, share data and community needs, and help frame the process based on best practices, but ultimately, funding decisions are directed by community members representing the community itself.

+GROUNDED IN EMPATHY

-GROUNDED IN EQUITY For our long-term work to be impactful, we believe it must be grounded in equity.
-Systemic inequities have hindered the progress and opportunities of various people across racial, socioeconomic, or other divides.
-We remain committed to promoting programming and processes that foster inclusivity and to measuring progress using disaggregated data, so everyone has the chance to contribute to a brighter future.
+For our long-term work to be impactful, we believe it must be grounded in empathy.
+We strive to understand the unique needs of our community by listening to the lived experiences of our neighbors and building trust in every corner of our region.
+By measuring progress with disaggregated data, we ensure that every voice and experience helps shape a stronger future for all.

-OPPORTUNITIES FOR ALL CHILDREN Children have more opportunities to thrive when they have a healthy start in life, quality learning experiences preparing them for adulthood, and healthy and engaged parents and caregivers.
+OPPORTUNITIES FOR ALL CHILDREN

+Children have more opportunities to thrive when they have a healthy start in life, quality learning experiences preparing them for adulthood, and healthy and engaged parents and caregivers.
 This is universally true for all children, regardless of race, income, neighborhood, or ability.
 Unfortunately, we know that children in our region don't universally have access to these building blocks of opportunity.
 This is why we are specifically focused on improving access for children in households living below the ALICE threshold, which are disproportionately children of color.

 To support families in giving their children a healthy start, we invest in models that are proven to support healthy birth outcomes, quality maternal and infant health care, and children's early development.
 We invest in efforts that increase access to healthcare, with a particular focus on mental health, and that increase access to fresh, local healthy food and improve nutrition for children and families.

-To support quality learning experiences, we invest in improving access to culturally appropriate, highquality early childhood education and out-of-school programs that support whole-child development, while engaging a child's family every step of the way.
-To promote greater educational and health equity, we promote community voices and leverage strategic partnerships and policy and systems changes to help families and civic leaders play an active role in making children's development and well-being central to their decision-making.
-OPPORTUNITIES FOR ALL CHILDREN We are supporting a healthy start and quality learning experiences for all children, regardless of race, income, neighborhood, or ability.
-89% of Hamilton County Students who do not arrive to kindergarten equipped with the skills necessary to be successful are not on grade level by the end of the third $\tilde{g}$ rade h Hamilton County Public School Students score approximately lower on reading proficiency when compared to the national average
+To support quality learning experiences, we invest in improving access to appropriate, high-quality early childhood education and out-of-school programs that support whole-child development, while engaging a child's family every step of the way.

+To strengthen education and health outcomes, we elevate community voices and work with partners to support policies and systems that help families and leaders prioritize children's well-being.

+OPPORTUNITIES FOR ALL CHILDREN

+We are supporting a healthy start and quality learning experiences for all children, regardless of race, income, neighborhood, or ability.

+of Hamilton County Students who do not arrive to kindergarten equipped with the skills necessary to be successful are not on grade level by the end of the third grade.

+Hamilton County Public School Students score approximately

+compared to the national average.

+50% lower on reading proficiency when